-Splice the tach adapter to the purple wire in the engine control harness small plug that is on the engine.
+Splice the tach adapter red/green wire to the purple wire in the engine control harness small plug that is on the engine.

-Connect the tach adapter red wire to +12v, black wire to ground, and gray wire to the wire going to the tach.
+Connect the tach adapter red wire to +12v, black wire to ground, and gray wire to the tach.